error-try-again/QRGen/README.md

         - A minimal dependency installer/uninstaller for apt packages, user setup, NVM setup (root)

         install.sh:
-        - A rootless primary installer for docker, environment configuration, and user prompts.
+        - A rootless installer for docker, environment configurations, and user prompts.
         - Automated deployment and generation of Compose config files, Dockerfiles, and dependencies.
         - Certbot command generation and more.